Bachelor's Degree in Child Study

 This degree program is grounded in developmental theory and emerging educational trends in early childhood education.
 Upon completion of the program students will have developed ethical decision-making abilities and the skills to foster relationships through creative problem-solving techniques.
 Early Childhood professionals must acquire these skills in order to lead high quality programs for young children.

-ECE 251 Student Teaching I and ECE 252 Student Teaching II is transferrable into the program only if the student has completed an Associate degree in Early Childhood Education and completed student teaching in order to complete their degree.
-The ECE 450 Capstone is not transferable into the program from another institution.
+ECE 251 Student Teaching I and ECE 252 Student Teaching II are transferable into the program only if the student has completed an Associate degree in early childhood education and completed student teaching in order to complete his/her degree.
+The ECE 450 and ECE 451 Capstones are not transferable into the program from another institution.